hbctraining/Intro-to-R/lessons/06_matching_reordering.md

 ***
 [**Exercise 2**](../results/answer_keys/07_matching_answer_key.md#exercise-2-solution)

-We have a list of 6 marker genes of that we are very interested in.
-Our goal is to extract count data for these genes, without having to scroll through the data frame of count data, using the `%in%` operator.
+We have a list of 6 marker genes that we are very interested in.
+Our goal is to extract count data for these genes using the `%in%` operator from the `rpkm_data` data frame, instead scrolling through `rpkm_data` and finding them.

 First, let's create a vector called `important_genes` with the Ensembl IDs of the 6 genes we are interested in: